 Tickets are free.
 Thank Bank of America and Bloomberg.

 The line for tickets starts at 81st and Central Park West.
 After the Park opens, the line moves to the Delacorte Theater.
 Someone from the Public Theater will come out and lead you there, but you should probably set an alarm for 5:45.

 If you think you’re getting in line too early, show up an hour earlier.
-The line for Shakespeare in the Park varies from production to production: three years ago I arrived at 4am to queue for The Merchant of Venice starring Al Pacino.
+The line for Shakespeare in the Park varies from production to production: four years ago I arrived at 4am to queue for The Merchant of Venice starring Al Pacino.
 I didn’t get tickets, but a voucher for return seats.
 I did get into the show, but only after returning to the Delacorte at 5pm to stand in line again.
-This year, I arrived at 1am for The Comedy of Errors—perhaps overcorrecting my mistake, since I was fourth in line and nobody else showed up until around 6am.
+Last year, I arrived at 1am for The Comedy of Errors—perhaps overcorrecting my mistake, since I was fourth in line and nobody else showed up until around 6am.
 Still, I was second row center and, in some ways, it’s easier to camp out overnight with friends than to wake up and take the train uptown at sunrise.

 The line will also vary depending on when you go.
 Weekends are tougher as are the days after opening night (especially if the reviews are good).
 Generally, it’s better to go earlier in the season.

 There are bathrooms.
 The Park doesn’t open until 6am, but until then there are enough nearby bushes and trees.

 Bring blankets.
 Bring several.
 If it gets cold and you only have one, you might be sleeping on the pavement on 81st and Central Park West.
 Like me.